 Chronic headaches, including migraines, can result from extreme stress and carrying tension in and around the neck.
 They can also be brought on by certain foods, food additives, or alcohol.

-Your pain management specialist at Metro Denver Pain Management finds a solution that can reduce the severity and frequency of your headaches and migraines.
+Your pain management specialist at Metro Denver Pain Management (MD Pain) finds a solution that can reduce the severity and frequency of your headaches and migraines.
 Depending on the specifics of your case, your doctor may suggest: